MilenTecle/random-destination/README.md

 ## Design

 ### Images
+- The background image is inviting and reflects the purpose of the application.
-ASCII images are used to further enhance the purpose and to make the first look appealing to the user.
+- ASCII images are used to further enhance the purpose and to make the first look appealing to the user.

 ### Colours
 The colours are imported from termcolor.
 Red colour is used when input is invalid for clarity to the user.
-The travel details summary is in yellow to add a contrast.
+The travel details summary is in yellow to add a contrast and a nice touch.

 ## Flowchart